bcherry/adequatelygood/originalposts/jsmodulepattern.md

 		return my;
 	}(MODULE || {}));

 In this pattern, the `{@class=js inline}var` statement is always necessary.
 Note that the import will create the module if it does not already exist.
-This means you can use a tool like [LABjs](http://labjs.com/) and load all of your module files in parallel, without needing to block.</a>
+This means you can use a tool like [LABjs](http://labjs.com/) and load all of your module files in parallel, without needing to block.

 ### Tight Augmentation